matterholt/epicReact/reactHooks/Notes/2020-11-05-HttpRequests/index.md

 - Error boundaries are react components and can catch JS errors any where in their child component tree, log those errors and displace the fallback UI

 - Error boundaries do not catch errors but help display errors to the user, so the is not a chance for a white screen.

+- Putting the error boundary around the part that would make the best place to help show what the error is.
+Don't want to wrap the whole thing since it would re-render everything.

+- There needs to be away to get the error boundary component to reset it's self.
+The work around is to add a unique key that can be controlled by useState.
+This would re-render the component with the initial state.

+## Extra Credit 6 ->

+- library that takes care of all the errors. called react-error-boundary. and there

+- since it is an outside lib then requires to have the correct prop name to get passed into the 'outside' component